 A variety of colors not only makes for a more enjoyable meal (really—there’s science to back it up), but also creates a more balanced meal as well.
 Research shows that a plate that has a variety of colors tends to be healthier.

 There are a few reasons for this.
 When it comes to fruits and veggies in particular, different vitamins and phytochemicals correspond to specific colors.
 For example, foods high in vitamin A (like carrots) are typically orange or red.
-Further, foods high in anthocyanins (such as blueberries) are found in blue or purple foods.
+On the other hand, foods high in anthocyanins (such as blueberries) are found in blue or purple foods.

-Tip: Aim to eat the rainbow or start by trying to incorporate at least three colors on your plate.
-However, know that this isn’t a hard and fast rule, but rather a helpful way to diversify your nutrient intake.
+Healthy Brunch Tip: Aim to eat the rainbow or start by trying to incorporate at least three colors on your plate for a healthy brunch meal.
+Know that this isn’t a hard and fast rule, but rather a helpful way to diversify your nutrient intake.

 Above all, prioritize getting food from each of the five food groups on your plate first: